tonym128/tonym128.github.io/_posts/2026-03-02-sunrunner-high-speed-polygonal-rail-shooter.markdown

 ## Gameplay: The Elemental Arsenal

-In Sun Runner, survival isn't just about dodging; it's about mastering the elements.
+In Sun Runner, survival isn't just about dodging; its about mastering the elements.
 As you descend, you collect Earth, Water, Wind, and Fire cores that unlock devastating weapon configurations:

 *   **Firestorm:** Rapid-fire solar flares.
 *   **Mud Slide:** Slows enemies with heavy gravitational anchors.